El Zagal Flood Control Project

 For additional information regarding this project, a link to the PDF version of the presentation given at the August 13, 2014 public meeting is located in the right margin this page.

-Final acceptance of this project is expected to be completed in 2017.
+Final acceptance of this project was completed in 2017.